fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 | `conn.volume.headphone(1)` | Headphone 1 Volume |
 | `conn.volume.headphone(2)` | Headphone 2 Volume |

-A `VolumeBus` supports the following operations (which are quite the same as for all other fadeable channels):
+A `VolumeBus` supports the following operations (which are quite similar to all other fadeable channels):

 | Call                          | Description                                                   |
 | ----------------------------- | ------------------------------------------------------------- |